 - Work with participants to engage in program reviews in sustaining ways to embed inclusive practices as core values in operating processes that will permeate through the organizations.

 CPAMO PROJECT FACILITATORS

 charles c smith – CPAMO’s Executive Director, has worked as an executive in municipal government, the legal profession, the human rights tribunal and arts organizations and as professor in post-secondary education arts administration programs.
-He has developed/ implemented policies/programs that address Indigenous and ethno-racial communities on such items as employment equity, human rights, immigrant settlement, Indigenous self-determination and artistic expression.
+He has developed/ implemented policies/programs that address Indigenous and racialized communities on such items as employment equity, human rights, immigrant settlement, Indigenous self-determination and artistic expression.
 He has developed/delivered educational change programs and authored many reports, including assessments and evaluations.
 In the arts he has written equity evaluation/audit reports for the Toronto International Film Festival, Canada Council for the Arts, Ontario Presents, Sony Centre for the Arts, Ontario Association of Art Galleries, Media Arts Network Ontario, Ontario College and Art and Design University, the University of Toronto Scarborough, and the National Arts Services Organizations.

 Kevin A. Ormsby – CPAMO’s Program Manager has worked with boards/committees of the Toronto Arts Council, NIA Centre for the Performing Arts, Prologue to the Performing Arts, and the Canadian Dance Assembly.
 Experienced in the teaching methods of the Critical Response Process, Kevin has worked with CPAMO on the initiatives noted in item #13 above and has used his marketing and communications knowledge and skills to support CPAMO’s networking and information sharing through social media.
-He has also contributed to and written reports for CPAMO addressing issues of collaboration and partnerships to engage Indigenous and ethno-racial communities in arts activities.
+He has also contributed to and written reports for CPAMO addressing issues of collaboration and partnerships to engage Indigenous and racialized communities in arts activities.